9 Reasons School Wellness Programs Are a Smart School Strategy 2022

 But schools have even more support for wellness.
 Schools have physical education teachers, nutrition experts, nurses, health educators, and food service experts.

-Today’s physical activity instructors are not just throwing out playground balls, they are receiving outstanding training on how to have a healthy lifestyle.
+Today’s physical activity instructors are not just throwing around playground balls, they are receiving outstanding training on how to have a healthy lifestyle.
 Universities and colleges that train PE teachers have modified their curriculum to include wellness and lifestyle management.

 They realize that physical education in schools is most effective when students form lifelong habits of fitness.
 The same physical education instructors should be part of every wellness committee and should be identified as school wellness champions.